-The development is owned and managed by the Housing Authority of the County of San Bernardino, which along with National Community Renaissance is proposing to replace the aging, inefficient 70-year-old buildings with a planned development featuring modern amenities, neighborhood facilities and a mix of family incomes levels including some market-based and for-sale housing.
+The development is owned and managed by the Housing Authority of the County of San Bernardino, which along with National CORE is proposing to replace the aging, inefficient 70-year-old buildings with a planned development featuring modern amenities, neighborhood facilities and a mix of family incomes levels including some market-based and for-sale housing.
 The new Waterman Gardens will include the same number of affordable public housing units that it has today, 252, but many new community amenities and additional homes will be added as well.

 Throughout our 72 years of providing homes for families in the county, we at the Housing Authority have taken pride in providing thousands of San Bernardino County residents a vital community resource — stable housing and the launch pad for a better life.

 The families, seniors and hard-working people who live in Waterman Gardens take great pride in their community.
 It’s the place they call home.